lightscapevr/website/markdown/getting-started-quest.md

 ### View demos models

-In the Quest, run "eu.baroquesoftware.VRSketch".
+In the Quest, run "eu.baroquesoftware.VRSketch"
+(in "Library", "Unknown sources").
 You are sent to the VR Sketch studio with a floating dialog box in the middle.
 In this dialog box, pick one of the demo models to see it.
 You can come back later to this dialog box to choose another model (use the "cloud" icon, bottom-right in the tools).